-The short flight from Denpasar in Bali across to Malang in Java takes just over an hour.
-Once you arrive, you’ll find Malang is the gateway to Bromo Tengger Semeru National Park with its amazing volcanos including Mt Semeru, Mt Batok and of course Mount Bromo.
+The short flight from Denpasar in Bali across to Malang or Surabaya in Java takes just over an hour.
+Surabaya is around 90 minutes by road to Bromo, while Malang is a little closer.
+For most travellers, Malang is the gateway to Bromo Tengger Semeru National Park with its amazing volcanos including Mt Semeru, Mt Batok and of course Mount Bromo.

-Once you arrive in Probolinggo, you’ll find plenty of minibuses that will take you to the small hamlet of Cemoro Lawang on the edge of the National Park, or you can arrange a private transfer (which involves much less hanging around waiting!).
+If you're staying in Probolinggo, you’ll find plenty of minibuses and jeeps that will take you to the small hamlet of Cemoro Lawang on the edge of the National Park, or you can arrange a private transfer (which involves much less hanging around waiting!).
 Cemoro Lawang is the starting point for climbs up Mt Bromo and has the best viewpoint for early morning sunrise views.

-In the hamlet of Cemoro Lawang, on the edge of the national park, I found a lovely little guest house (there are plenty) next to a small ‘warang’ (small local food stall) which served delicious food and hot tea.
-After some hot refreshment, it was time for a sunset walk to Mt Bromo - the best-known and most climbed volcano in Indonesia, complete with spectacular views
+In the hamlet of Cemoro Lawang, on the edge of the national park, I stayed in a lovely little guest house (there are plenty) next to a small ‘warang’ (small local food stall) which served delicious food and hot tea.
+After some hot refreshment, it was time for a sunset walk to Mt Bromo - the best-known and most climbed volcano in Indonesia, complete with spectacular views.

 The walk to Mt Bromo involves a 2000m increase in altitude, so if you’ve been happily travelling around in the warmth beforehand, it’s time to dispense with the shorts and flip-flops.
 I had to dig out my hat, gloves, coat and walking boots.